barryclark/jekyll-now/_posts/2022-02-27-build-a-lambda.md

 * June 2014 first release of Kubernetes
 * November 2014 AWS Lambda was launched

 The dates are too close to each other - so I think there wasn't anything copied.
-But I think based on the bottlerocket-os initiative that AWS Lambda Backend was surely refactored in the meantime to some sort of a container system.
-A lot of this "legacy system" surely went into the [Firecracker Architecture](https://github.com/firecracker-microvm/firecracker/blob/main/docs/design.md) and could be easily refactored from a microVM to a container.
-Reading this Code is nearly same entertaining as reading the k8s code though.
-Let's see how this journey continuous
+Based on the [Firecracker Architecture](https://github.com/firecracker-microvm/firecracker/blob/main/docs/design.md) and the progresses regarding bottlerocket-os, the AWS Lambda Worker could be easily refactored/enhanced from a microVM to a container.
+Even though the microCM approach is pretty cool.
+Let's see how this journey continuous.

 <p align="center">
 <img width="300" src="/images/turrtle_fire.gif">